-1. Compress your images
+1. Compress your product images

 Images are some of the “heaviest” website files, so they can have a major impact on site speed.
 The more you compress your images, the faster your pages will load.
 But, of course, you also don’t want to sacrifice quality.
 The key is proper image compression and optimization.
 Here are a few tips: